treangenlab/somatem/docs/tool_status-quicknotes.md

    - Need to use Channel.fromPath().simpleName to create meta.id from the file name
 - nf-core approach seems to only take in a sample sheet and create the channel from it.
 If files are batched then this would be useful.
   - Get a demo format of such an samplesheet from nf-core modules.
 There's the example with only id, fastq1, fastq2 columns in the default template created with `nf-core pipelines create`
 - To maintain flexibility of taking in both glob patterns and sample sheet, we can copy mag's approach from [subworkflows/local/input_check.nf](https://github.com/nf-core/mag/blob/2.3.2/subworkflows/local/input_check.nf)

-# Porting from `t8` to `owlet3`
-_Use this opportunity to make sure that the setup is fully portable and include instructions for micromamba etc. in the readme?!_

-_future tasks_ : Do this in another branch
-- [ ] Streamline directory structure (nf-core style, followed in gms_16S)
-  - [ ] move example files to `assets/examples/`
-  - [ ] move databases to `assets/databases/`

 # data/databases to download